kubeflow/katib/docs/developer-guide.md

 - Generate the self-signed certificate and private key.

-- Create a Kubernetes Secret with the self-signed TLS certificate and private key.
+- Update a Kubernetes Secret with the self-signed TLS certificate and private key.
-  Secret has the `katib-webhook-cert` name and `cert-generator` controller Deployment's `ownerReference` to clean-up resources once Katib is uninstalled.

-- Save the self-signed TLS certificate and private key on local path (`/tmp/cert`).

 - Patch the webhooks with the `CABundle`.

 Once the `cert-generator` finished, the Katib controller starts to register controllers such as `experiment-controller` to the manager.